naqvijafar91/go-workshops/docs/05-http.md

 ## [](https://tutorialedge.net/golang/creating-restful-api-with-golang/#json)JSON

-For the purpose of this tutorial I’ll be using JavaScript Object Notation as a means of sending and receiving all information and thankfully Go comes with some excellent support for encoding and decoding these formats using the standard library package, encoding/json.
+For this tutorial I’ll be using JavaScript Object Notation as a means of sending and receiving all information and thankfully Go comes with some excellent support for encoding and decoding these formats using the standard library package, encoding/json.

 > **Note -**  For more information on the encoding/json package check out the official documentation:  [encoding/json](https://golang.org/pkg/encoding/json/)

 ## [](https://tutorialedge.net/golang/creating-restful-api-with-golang/#marshalling)Marshalling

-In order for us to easily We can easily convert data structures in GO into JSON by using something called marshalling which produces a byte slice containing a very long string with no extraneous white space.
+For us to easily We can easily convert data structures in GO into JSON by using something called marshaling which produces a byte slice containing a very long string with no extraneous white space.

 # [](https://tutorialedge.net/golang/creating-restful-api-with-golang/#getting-started-with-a-basic-api)Getting Started with A Basic API

-To get started we will have to create a very simple server which can handle HTTP requests.
+To get started we will have to create a very simple server that can handle HTTP requests.
 To do this we’ll create a new file called  `main.go`.
 Within this  `main.go` file we’ll want to define 3 distinct functions.
 A  `homePage`  function that will handle all requests to our root URL, a  `handleRequests`  function that will match the URL path hit with a defined function and a  `main`  function which will kick off our API.

 main.go